d-plaindoux/talks_n_blog/blog/rust/day01/README.md

 $ rustup update
 ```

-This command is helpful if you want to keep in touch with the latest release done every one or two monthes.
+This command is helpful if you want to keep in touch with the latest release done every one or two months.

 ## IDE